What Is Lean Construction and Its Benefits?

 Low productivity due to inefficiencies is a common problem in the construction industry.
 To curb this problem and save money, many construction firms turn to lean construction.

 Lean construction is a construction method that emphasizes reduced waste while maximizing stakeholder value.
-This type of construction is based on the Toyota Production method, which famously cut Toyota's production costs and resulted in better quality cars at the same time.
+This type of construction is based on the Toyota Production method, which famously cut Toyota's production costs, while also resulting in better quality cars.

 This method is intended to ensure maximum savings for construction companies and clients, but there is more than just one reason to engage in lean construction practices.
 Lean construction is safer, more collaborative, more environmentally friendly, and based on the idea of continuous improvement of all processes.